gardener/etcd-druid/docs/concepts/controllers.md

 ## Compaction Controller

 The *compaction controller* deploys the snapshot compaction job whenever required.
+To understand the rationale behind this controller, please read [snapshot-compaction.md](../proposals/02-snapshot-compaction.md).
 The controller watches the number of events accumulated as part of delta snapshots in the etcd cluster's backups, and triggers a snapshot compaction when the number of delta events crosses the set threshold, which is configurable through the `--etcd-events-threshold` CLI flag (1M events by default).

 The controller watches for changes in *snapshot* `Leases` associated with `Etcd` resources.